google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Logs are network services that implement the protocol operations for submissions and queries that are defined in this document.

+\[RFC Editor: please update 'RFCXXXX' to refer to this document, once its RFC number is known, through the document.\]

 --- middle

 # Introduction